sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 To support the [SmartSwitch HA workflows](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-hld.md), from SAI perspective, there are a few key components involved:

 - **HA set**: It defines the peer DPU and data plane channel that used for inline flow sync.
 - **HA scope**: It controls the failover scope, such as HA role, such as active, standby or standalone, and expected flow version for new flows.
-Depends on the HA role of the ENI, the packet will be processed differently to get the flow sync'ed.
+Depends on the HA role of the ENI, the packet will be processed differently to get the flow synched.
 - **Flow table**: It is the container of all flow entries.
 It can be attached to all ENIs in a DPU or being attached to a single DPU, depends on at which level we like to provide the flow HA, i.e. HA scope.
 - **Flow**: It is used to represent a network connection, which contains match conditions and packet transformations.
 In HA, each flow will have it own HA-related states, such flow version, flow sync state and etc.
 - **ENI**: In ENI-level HA, each ENI will be connected to a HA scope.